 In 1960, the company changed its fleet of airplanes and began non-stop flights.
 Up to that point, during the flight, the airliner would land in small towns along the route.

-This new step in development was reflected in updating the visual identity.
-The logo predominately featured gold to emphasize the convenience and exclusivity of the new flights.
+This new step in development was reflected in an update to the visual identity.
+The logo predominantly featured gold to emphasize the convenience and exclusivity of the new flights.
 The carrier’s airplanes also received “golden” tails.

 The circular shape transformed into an oval.
 The symbol still represented the globe.
 Inside the shape is an image of an eagle, considerably smaller because there was only one airplane for non-stop flights in the fleet at that time, and only five were planned.

 The figure of the bird is divided into two parts by the inscription Continental.
 Considering the eagle represents America, this design shows flights within the country.
-Above the entire image, the name is repeated in large letters, conveying the company’s scale and confidence in the future.
+At the top of the image, the name is repeated in large letters, conveying the company’s scale and confidence in the future.

 1967 – 1991

 Over seven years, the miles covered increased by 61%, indicating significant growth.
-Continental Airlines approached the final abandonment of piston and turboprop airplanes and switched to jet Boeing 727.
-This allowed for expanding flight directions and improving the quality of services.
+Continental Airlines approached the final abandonment of piston and turboprop airplanes and switched to the jet Boeing 727.
+This allowed for expanded flight directions and improved service quality.

 The progress was captured in a new emblem developed by designer Saul Bass.

 The red circle in the center hinted at the once high-speed flights of Varney Speed Lines.
 The color emphasized the minimal time spent on the flight.
 The shape depicted the Earth.
-White lines, tracing the surface of the circle, represented routes and runways.
-Starting from one point, they diverged in different directions to show the impressive coverage of destinations.
+White lines, tracing the circle’s surface, represented routes and runways.
+Starting from a single point, they diverged in different directions to illustrate the impressive coverage of destinations.

-Below the image, the name Continental Airlines was displayed on two levels with thin black letters.
-The overall image of the emblem represented a modern and ambitious enterprise that was actively expanding.
+Below the image, the name Continental Airlines was displayed in two lines of thin black letters.
+The overall image of the emblem conveyed a modern, ambitious enterprise actively expanding.

 1991 – 2012